avanpo/avanpo.github.io/_posts/2017-03-20-character-encoding-refresher.md

 Incorrect labeling of this charset as ISO-8859-1 resulted in a large number of problems, since printable characters (such as curly quotation marks and others) were replaced with boxes or other characters on non-Windows operating systems.
 To accomodate this, most modern browsers and e-mail clients treat ISO-8859-1 labeled text as Windows-1252.
 This widespread behavior became standardized in HTML5.

 While less than a percent of the web is labeled as Windows-1252, the HTML5 standard means that more than 6% of the web is decoded as Windows-1252.

-However, UTF-8 is steadily taking over.
+Luckily, UTF-8 is steadily taking over.

 ## Examples